IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb.rst

 Parameters
 ----------

+  zone_id (True, str, None)
+    (Required for new resource) Zone Id

+  description (False, str, None)
+    Descriptive text of the load balancer

+  default_pools (True, list, None)
+    (Required for new resource) A list of pool IDs ordered by their failover priority

   az_pools (False, list, None)
     Map availability zones to pool ID's.

-  name (True, str, None)
-    (Required for new resource) Name of the load balancer

-  description (False, str, None)
-    Descriptive text of the load balancer

   ttl (False, int, 60)